News

 With the COP21 Paris agreement now in place, the concept of sustainability as an integral part of business operations is now poised to kick into high gear.

 The global agreement marks a pivotal point in history where the economic and social opportunities for transitioning to a low-carbon economy are enormous.
 The United Nations Framework Convention on Climate Change (UNFCCC) agreement sets out “to pursue a transformation towards sustainable development that fosters climate resilient and low greenhouse gas emission societies and economies, and that does not threaten food production and distribution.”
 The goal is to reduce carbon emissions to zero by 2070.
 In addition to protecting Earth as a habitat for life, the COP21 agreement is now igniting a revolution of transformative ideas including high-level of innovation and entrepreneurship on a scale not seen since the end of World War II.
 One such transformative idea is to add a greenhouse, which could significantly contribute to reducing greenhouse gas emissions and fostering sustainable development.
+For a comprehensive understanding of the tools and strategies available to support these initiatives, the resources at https://utilitysurveyors.uk/ provide valuable insights into effective utility management and sustainable practices.

 Transforming the tenants of consumerism